lambdamikel/LambdaSpeak3/README.md

 I have used the [ISE WebPack](https://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html) under Ubuntu Linux and a generic Xilinx USB Platform Cable (clone) to program the CPLD.
-Note that the LambdaSpeak 3 has JTAG headers on board.
-So it can be assembled first and then programmed, being powered by the 5V jack (center polarity = +!).
+Note that LambdaSpeak 3 has JTAG headers on board.
+Power can be provided from the 5V jack (center polarity = +!) for programming.

 The ATmega can be programmed with an EEPROM programmer such as the inexpensive USB TL866II which can be found on Ebay and/or Amazon for ~ 30 USD.
-The fuse settings are shown in the following picture:
+The fuse settings required for LambdaSpeak's 20 MHz external clock are shown in the following picture:

 ![Fuse Settings](firmware/atmega644/atmega-flash-config.jpg)